baltimore-sun-data/housing-map/README.md

 * Make ESRI map public
 * Deploy
 * Get a MarkDown syntax module for your local text editor, since it currently freaks every time you type a quote in a README.md
+* Set up scss syntax highlighting as well for similar reasons

 ### Contribution guidelines ###